oheenrahman81/oheenrahman81.github.io/README.md

 # FindMyHalal

-This website uses:
-  Google Adsense
-  AirTable Developer API
+This website uses; Google Adsense, AirTable Developer API

 AirTable APIKEY and BASEID must be regenerated for security purposes.